 Powered by Hotels.com

 If you’re looking for no-frills, budget hotels in San Diego near the Old Town area, one option is Western Inn.
-Rooms, including an option for larger families that has two queen beds and a sofa bed, come with a microwave, small refrigerator, flat-screen TV, and free Wi-Fi internet.
+Rooms, including an option for larger families with two queen beds and a sofa bed, come with a microwave, small refrigerator, flat-screen TV, and free Wi-Fi internet.
 Guests receive a free daily breakfast which can be enjoyed on a small outdoor patio or in the breakfast room.

-(This is a better low-price alternative to E Z 8 Motel Old Town which you will see on many lists of Old Town hotels and motels — read the reviews and you’ll see why it’s not on this list.)
+(This is a better low-price alternative to E Z 8 Motel Old Town, which you will see on many lists of Old Town hotels and motels — read the reviews, and you’ll see why it’s not on this list.)

 Tips for Staying in Old Town San Diego Hotels